-- This service requires the Community Pharmacy to deliver a service for asymptomatic testing for COVID-19 of eligible patients, using an LFD device. - The service will be delivered in Community Pharmacies across Hampshire (need per area determined by Council), operating up to 7 days per week. - The Community Pharmacy will deliver the service in line with this specification, the Standard Operating Procedures (SOP) (Appendix A) and any current or future guidance. - The Community Pharmacy will provide support and advice to the patient, including referral to other services where required e.g., referral to stop smoking services. - The Community Pharmacy must be able to demonstrate that all staff delivering this service are competent to provide the service. - The Community Pharmacy should have Risk Assessments in place for staff (Appendix B).
-These should include the strict use of appropriate Infection Prevention Control measures (IPC), crowd management and appropriate and safe use of consultation rooms, including waiting for tests or test results. - Pharmacies will offer a user friendly, non-judgmental, patient centred and confidential service. - There must be a sufficient level of privacy and safety in which to provide the service and so Community Pharmacies will be required to have a consultation room for the patient to perform the test in.
+- This service requires the Community Pharmacy to deliver a service for asymptomatic testing for COVID-19 of eligible patients, using an LFD device. - The service will be delivered in Community Pharmacies across Isle of Wight (need per area determined by Council), operating up to 7 days per week. - The pharmacy will deliver the service in line with this specification, the Standard Operating Procedures (SOP) (Appendix A) and any current or future guidance. - The Community Pharmacy will provide support and advice to the patient, including referral to other services where required e.g., referral to stop smoking services. - The Community Pharmacy must be able to demonstrate that all staff delivering this service are competent to provide the service. - The Community Pharmacy should have Risk Assessments in place for staff (Appendix B).
+These should include the strict use of appropriate Infection Prevention Control measures (IPC), crowd management and appropriate and safe use of consultation rooms, including waiting for tests or test results. - Pharmacies will offer a user friendly, non-judgmental, patient centred and confidential service. - There must be a sufficient level of privacy and safety in which to provide the service and so Community Pharmacies will be required to have a consultation room for the patient to perform the test in. - Isle of Wight Facilities Management would undertake storage and delivery of kits and PPE to the pharmacies once per week.